Manage-My-Block/StrataSphere-Docs/README.md

 ## R1 - APP DESCRIPTION
 ### Description

-MyBlock is a building management tool that allows Owners Corporation Managers, Owners Committee Members, and Building Members to stay on top of everything happening in their building - from official capital works to who is throwing the next BBQ or block party.
+StrataSphere is a building management tool that allows Owners Corporation Managers, Owners Committee Members, and Building Members to stay on top of everything happening in their building - from official capital works to who is throwing the next BBQ or block party.

 ### Purpose